wildone/dev-setup/README.md

 1. Go to the AppStore and Download and install Xcode
 2. Open Xcode and accept its terms
+3 Run this in terminal and agree

+	sudo xcodebuild -license

-3. Clone this repository using the Terminal into your home folder:
+4. Clone this repository using the Terminal into your home folder:

 	git clone https://github.com/wildone/dev-setup.git

-4. Then run:
+5. Then run:

 	cd dev-setup/
 	./.dots bootstrap osxprep brew osx java pydev devops